mlapps/lightning-getting-started-docs/README.md

 ##### Menu.js

 We add a new folder inside our `src` folder called `menu`.
-In a real world app you may want to structure your re-useable components a bit different.
+In a real world app you may want to structure your re-useable components a bit differently.

 Inside the `menu` folder we create a new file called `Menu.js`

-And populate it wit the following content:
+And populate it with the following content:
 ```
 export default class Menu extends Lightning.Component{
     static _template(){